1987 Arizona Wildcats football team: USC

 On the road at USC, Tomey faced his predecessor Larry Smith, and came up short to the Trojans.
 It was the first time in Wildcats history that a head coach faced an opponent coached by his predecessor in his first season.
 USC would ultimately go on to clinch a spot in the Rose Bowl near the end of the season.

 Arizona State

 In Tempe for the rivalry game, Arizona and Arizona State battled back and forth all game long.
 In the final minute of the fourth quarter, ASU led 24-21 and appeared on its way to ending the Wildcats’ five-game winning streak in the rivalry when they fumbled on a punt attempt and Arizona recovered the ball in the red zone.
 The Wildcats would convert on a field goal as time expired to settle for a tie.
-It would be the rivalry's first and only tie in history (ties were eliminated in 1996).
+It would be the rivalry's first and only tie in history (the 1979 meeting nearly ended in a tie, but was thwarted by an ASU penalty on the final play and led to a winning Arizona field goal).